 Alternative Manure Management Program (AMMP) — Since 2017, AMMP supports dairy and other livestock producers to reduce potent methane emissions from manure storage and handling (e.g., pasture-based dairying, compost production).
 Importantly, this program incentivizes solutions for methane reduction appropriate for small and mid-scale operations.
 Administered by CDFA.

-Healthy Soils Program — Since 2017, this program incentivizes the adoption of innovative farm practices that store carbon in soil and woody plants and also improve soil fertility, reduce erosion, and increase water-holding capacity.
+Healthy Soils Program (HSP) — Since 2017, this program incentivizes the adoption of innovative farm practices that store carbon in soil and woody plants and also improve soil fertility, reduce erosion, and increase water-holding capacity.
 The program also funds researchers and nonprofits to develop demonstration projects on working farms to extend the reach and impact of the program.
 Administered by CDFA.